leviwheatcroft/nuxt-apollo-jwt-auth-demo/README.md

 ## Login

-Usually you'd need to provide a username and password, but we're not concerned with anything so pedestrian.
-We simply issue a LoginMutation and the server happily issues us an `accessToken` & `requestToken`.
+We issue a Login Mutation and the server issues an `accessToken` & `requestToken`.

 The client stores these tokens for later user.
 Presently this repo uses local storage.
 If you need SSR then you'll need to look into using cookies instead so the server has the tokens when it's trying to render.
 The auth module's `local` scheme demonstrates how to store the tokens as cookies.